8 cozy Milwaukee bars

 It's that time of year when bars with patios are trumped by bars with fireplaces.
 Suddenly, the warm-and-comfy factor is a big deal, and so OnMilwaukee went out on a couple of windy, chilly nights last week to scout out some of the city's coziest bars.

 Sofas, stained glass and soft lighting make Boone a place you won't want to leave.
 The well-crafted cocktails play a role in that, too.

 A place you can sink into a booth and sip to your heart's content for hours.
 Bryant's, you make love slugs out of us.
 Thank you.

 Burnhearts.
 Even the name is warm and toasty.

 (PHOTO: Bobby Tanzilo)

-The Up North vibe is alive and well at both Camp Bar locations.
+The Up North vibe is alive and well at all three Camp Bar locations.
 Fire and Old Fashioneds help make that possible.

 The County Clare "nook" will make knocking back a pint or three way too easy.
 In the words of Liz Lemon, "I want to go to there."

 Drop us off at Jamo's and don't come back until it's summer again. (see top for photo)